Skill Sheet: What You Will Learn Here

 The primary advantage of fundamental analysis is objectivity.
 Subjectivity, gut feeling, rumours and gossip are all relegated as it brings in disciplined thinking.
 It helps in arriving at the fair value of a company, which may be either more or less than the current market price, thus helping in decision-making.

-The major disadvantage is it is a tedious process involving a lot of studies.
+The major disadvantage is the analysis of financial statements is a tedious process involving a lot of studies.
 Sometimes, relying on historical data for investment may not be a sound decision.
-Fundamental analysis involves assumption-based calculations that may not be accurate.
+Fundamental analysis involves assumption-based calculations that may prove inaccurate, including forecasting certain elements of the financial statements such as profits.
 It is used only for long-term investment purposes.

 Points to remember